IMPLANT DENTISTRY MIAMI

 Pain medication and antibiotics may be prescribed to reduce pain and the threat of infection.
 Patients are expected to be careful about what they eat and how they chew for the first few months.

 For more details, contact us at Somi Dental Group & Orthodontics.
-To see the amazing results of our South Miami dental implants, take a look at our before and after page.
+To see the amazing results of our implant dentistry in Miami, take a look at our before and after page.